 UK – London Heathrow Airport Security: 0844 335 1801

 Now that you’ve gone through airport security with all of your diabetes supplies, you’re ready to board!
-And we’ve prepared a whole article about managing your diabetes while up in the air!
+And we’ve prepared a whole article about controlling your blood sugars levels while up in the air!